coda/packs-sdk/docs/guides/blocks/sync-tables/two-way.md

     ```

+## Transforming row values

+While needed for all sync tables, when implementing two-way sync you need to pay extra attention to how you transform row values between the form used by the API and that used by the table.
+This is not an issue if your sync table schema exactly matches the items returned by the API, but often you want or need a different representation of the data in Coda.

+When possible, utilize the `fromKey` field of property schemas to allow Coda to automatically map between the API results and the table columns.
+This works not only when syncing in rows in the `execute` function, but also in reverse when sending updates in the `executeUpdate` function.
+Specifically, the [`SyncUpdate`][reference_sync_update] object's `newValue`, `previousValue`, and `updatedFields` will all be keyed using the `fromKey` value if set.

+??? example "Using fromKey to transform automatically"
+    ```ts
+    const TaskSchema = coda.makeObjectSchema({
+      properties: {
+        id: { type: coda.ValueType.String },
+        // Map the API's "content" field to the property "name".
+        name: { type: coda.ValueType.String, fromKey: "content", mutable: true },
+      },
+      // ...
+    });

+    pack.addSyncTable({
+      name: "Tasks",
+      schema: TaskSchema,
+      // ...
+      formula: {
+        // ...
+        execute: async function (args, context) {
+          let tasks = await getTasks(context);
+          // Each task looks like: {"id": "123", "content": "Foo"}
+          // Coda will automatically map the "content" field to the "name" property. return {
+            result: tasks,
+          };
+        },
+        executeUpdate: async function (args, updates, context) {
+          let update = updates[0];
+          let task = update.newValue;
+          // The new value looks like: {"id": "123", "content": "Bar"}
+          // Coda automatically mapped "name" property back to "content". task = await updateTask(context, newValue);
+          // The final value will look like: {"id": "123", "content": "Bar"}
+          // Once again, Coda will automatically map "content" to "name". return {
+            result: [task],
+          };
+        },
+      },
+    });
+    ```

+In cases where `fromKey` is not sufficient and you must manually transform API results to row values and back, we recommend using helper functions with clear names to handle the convert between the different representations.

+??? example "Using helper functions to transform manually"
+    ```ts
+    const TaskSchema = coda.makeObjectSchema({
+      properties: {
+        id: { type: coda.ValueType.String },
+        name: { type: coda.ValueType.String, mutable: true },
+      },
+      // ...
+    });

+    pack.addSyncTable({
+      name: "Tasks",
+      schema: TaskSchema,
+      // ...
+      formula: {
+        // ...
+        execute: async function (args, context) {
+          let tasks = await getTasks(context);
+          // Each task looks like: {"id": "123", "content": "Foo"}
+          // Manually map the "content" field to the "name" property before returning it. let rows = tasks.map(task => formatTaskForSchema(task))
+          return {
+            result: rows,
+          };
+        },
+        executeUpdate: async function (args, updates, context) {
+          let update = updates[0];
+          let row = update.newValue;
+          // The new value looks like: {"id": "123", "name": "Bar"}
+          // Manually map the "name" property back to "content" before sending it to the API. let task = formatTaskForApi(row);
+          task = await updateTask(context, newValue);
+          // The final value will look like: {"id": "123", "content": "Bar"}
+          // Once again, manually map "content" to "name" before returning it. row = formatTaskForSchema(task);
+          return {
+            result: [row],
+          };
+        },
+      },
+    });

+    function formatTaskForSchema(task) {
+      return {
+        ...task,
+        name: task.content,
+      };
+    }

+    function formatTaskForApi(row) {
+      return {
+        ...row,
+        content: row.name,
+      };
+    }
+    ```

 ## Batching updates {: #batching}

 By default row updates are processed one at a time, which makes the coding simple but can impact performance when many rows are being updated at once.
 You can greatly improve performance by batching multiple updates into a single `executeUpdate` call and processing them in parallel.